Five Good Budget Spectrum Games

 Spectipede was a home version of the classic arcade game Centipede released by Mastertronic in 1983.

 It had originally been released (on a short-release) by R&R software at £5.50 - which was a little steep really.
 When Mastertronic picked it up and re-marketed it at £1.99 you couldn't go wrong.
-This is a game that is really regarded as a Mastertronic title.
+Okay I've broken my own rules a little bit but this is a game that is really regarded as a Mastertronic title.

 Spectipede was a fine version of an already classic game which was frantic, challenging and pretty addictive.